S k i l l

 10

-Not possible.
-The numerator and denominator have no common factor.
+The numerator and denominator have no common factors.

 h) (x + 1) + (x + 2)